Get exclusive member benefits & effect social change. Join Today

-Age-related hearing loss can also be caused by other issues, such as:
+Age-related hearing loss can also be caused by other issues, including:

-Always notify your doctor if you experience any of these symptoms.
-They could be signs of other medical conditions and should be checked out by a healthcare professional.
+Always notify your doctor if you have any of these symptoms.
+They could be signs of other medical conditions and should be checked out by a doctor.

-If you have symptoms of age-related hearing loss, your doctor will be able to diagnose your condition.
-He or she will complete a full physical exam to rule out other causes of your hearing loss.
-Your doctor may also look inside of your ears using an otoscope.
+If you have symptoms of age-related hearing loss, see your doctor to diagnose your condition.
+They’ll complete a full physical exam to rule out other causes of hearing loss.
+They may also look inside your ears using an otoscope.

-If your doctor cannot find any other cause for your symptoms, he or she may diagnose you with age-related hearing loss.
-You may be referred you to a hearing specialist called an audiologist.
+If your doctor can’t find another cause of your symptoms, they may diagnose you with age-related hearing loss.
+They may refer you to a hearing specialist called an audiologist.
 The audiologist can perform a hearing test to help determine how much hearing loss has occurred.

 There is no cure for age-related hearing loss.
-If you are diagnosed with this condition, your doctor will work with you to improve your hearing and quality of life.
+If you’re diagnosed with this condition, your doctor will work with you to improve your hearing and quality of life.
 Your doctor may recommend:

-In some cases, your doctor may recommend a cochlear implant—a small electronic device that is surgically implanted into your ear.
-Cochlear implants can make sounds a bit louder, but they do not restore normal hearing.
+In some cases, your doctor may recommend a cochlear implant.
+This is a small electronic device that’s surgically implanted into your ear.
+Cochlear implants can make sounds somewhat louder, but they don’t restore normal hearing.
 This option is only used for people who are severely hard of hearing.

 Age-related hearing loss is a progressive condition.
-This means that it will get worse over time.
+This means it gets worse over time.
 If you lose your hearing, it will be permanent.
-However, even though the hearing loss will get worse over time, the use of assistive devices—such as hearing aids—can improve your quality of life.
+Even though hearing loss gets worse over time, using assistive devices such as hearing aids can improve your quality of life.

-Talk with your doctor about your treatment options and what you can do to minimize the impact of hearing loss on your everyday life.
-You may also want to consider treatment to help prevent the depression, anxiety, and social isolation that often occur with this condition.
+Talk with your doctor about your treatment options.
+Ask what you can do to minimize the impact of hearing loss on your everyday life.
+You may also want to consider treatment to prevent the depression, anxiety, and social isolation that often occur with this condition.

 You may not be able prevent age-related hearing loss.
-However, you can take steps to prevent your hearing loss from getting worse.
-If you experience age-related hearing loss, you should try to:
+However, you can take steps to keep it from getting worse.
+If you experience age-related hearing loss, try these tips:

-If you develop symptoms of age-related hearing loss, you should seek prompt help from your doctor.
-As your hearing loss increases, you are more likely to lose your ability to understand speech.
-However, you may keep this ability, or lessen its loss, if your age-related hearing loss is treated early.
+Seek prompt help from your doctor if you develop symptoms of age-related hearing loss.
+As your hearing loss increases, you’re more likely to lose your ability to understand speech.
+However, you may keep this ability, or minimize the loss, if you seek early treatment.